bytebase/bytebase.com-old/content/docs/en/sql-review/sql-advisor/github-app.md

 ### Step 2 - Configure rules

 You can customize the rule level and payload in step 2.
-You can [follow this doc](/docs/sql-review/review-rules/create-schema-review-policy#step-2) for details about rule configuration.
+You can [follow this doc](/docs/sql-review/review-rules/create-schema-review-policy#step-2) for details about the rule configuration.

 ![app-policy-step2](/static/docs/app-policy-step2.webp)